criteo/criteo-api-java-sdk/sdks/marketingsolutions_2024-04/docs/CreativeApi.md

-Generate a preview of a specific Creative
+Get the preview of a specific Creative

 ### Example